-Elected and appointed officials should never express concerns about the performance of a City employee in public, to the employee directly, or to the employee's manager.
-Comments about staff performance should only be made to the city manager through private correspondence or conversation.
-Comments about staff in the office of the city attorney should be made directly to the city attorney.
-Appointed officials should make their comments regarding staff to the city manager or the Mayor.
+Elected and appointedPublic officials should never express concerns about the performance of a City employee in public, to the employee directly, or to the employee's manager.
+Comments about staff performance should only be made to the eCity mManager through private correspondence or conversation privately.
+Comments about staff in the office of the eCity aAttorney's \oplus office should be made directly to the eCity aAttorney.
+Appointed officials should make their comments regarding staff to the eCity \oplus anager or the Mayor.